The Crime & Policing Bill — what registered providers of social housing need to be aware of

 Josephine Morton

-Josephine is a Partner and joint head of our housing and regeneration team.
+Josephine is a Partner and the joint head of our housing team, leading our housing litigation sub-team.

 Read more